Company Logo - Home Link

 WHY TIPPING IS EXPECTED

 We know that in many parts of the world, good service is expected without having to pay more for it.
-So why is it customary to tip for services you use?

 The answer is simple.
 Many jobs, including being a food server or bartender, are not paid very well.

-WHO (AND HOW MUCH) TO TIP
+WHO TO TIP AND HOW MUCH

-Taxi Drivers
+Taxi and Uber Drivers

 If you take an Uber or Lyft, check their policy on tips.
 See our post on how to use Uber in NYC.